alesimula/wsa_pacman/README.md

   Should all of the above fail, [try following this procedure](https://github.com/alesimula/wsa_pacman/issues/99#issuecomment-1288141314); make sure to check the 'always allow' option.
   ##

+  **Q:** Can I use WSA PacMan on older versions of Windows (eg. Windows 10)?

+  **A:** WSA PacMan depends on Windows Subsistem for Linux, which is only ***officially*** supported on Windows 11.

+  However, you may be able to install WSA on Windows 10 [using this project](https://github.com/JimDude7404/WSA-Windows-10) by JimDude7404 and following the step-by-step guide on the GitHub page.
+  ##

   **Q:** Can i install the Play Store?